datamade/data-making-guidelines/README.md

 ## DataMade's Data Making Principles

-1. Never destroy data
-2. Ensure that each step in process is audit-able **What does this mean?**
+1. Treat inputs as immutable - don't modify source data directly
-3. Be able to reproduce the final data with one command
+2. Be able to deterministically produce the final data with one command
-4. Write as little custom code as possible **Let's expand on this.
+3. Write as little custom code as possible **Let's expand on this.
 Do we mean prefer one liners?**
-5. Use standard tools whenever possible **Let's have a section on typical toolkit**
+4. Use standard tools whenever possible **Let's have a section on typical toolkit**
+5. Source data should be under version control

 ## Implementation Specifics - Makefiles